The Problem with Favicon Generators

 magick "$TMPDIR/icon-16.png" "$TMPDIR/icon-32.png" "$TMPDIR/icon-48.png" \

-after a logo change is a one-command operation.
-The skill validates that
+after a logo change is a one-command job.
+The skill checks that

 rsvg-convert and magick are installed, runs the script, and reports